x8699876/Rapid-Delete-Pro/README.md

 ## Hook into the Context menu on Mac
 * Use automator to create a Service.
 Follow the below screenshot.
+Choose the type of Document, say "Add Service".
+Select Folders, "In Finder". on the left select "Run Shell Scripts".Edit the path to where you installed the jar.
 * Right click on a folder in the Mac Finder, Services, The Recursive Delete Pro menu should be available .
 This is the name you choose to save in the Automator.
 The rdpro should popup with the folder pre populated.
 ![screen shot](doc/rdpro-automator-setup.png "Create service using Automator")